Leasing a Horse

 - When you’re completing a lease form, remember to use the proper form.
 There is a form to lease a horse for breeding purposes and a separate form to lease for showing purposes.

 - For a breeding lease, during the lease term, the lessee or the lessee’s authorized agent signs a breeder’s certificate, stallion breeding report or registration application for leased horses.
 Meaning, if you lease a mare, you become the breeder and owner of the resulting foal if your lease dates correspond with the conception and foaling dates.

-- Conversely, Rule SHW240.6 states that the neither the lessee or the lessee’s authorized agent, in a showing lease, may sign a breeder’s certificate, stallion breeding report or registration applications for the horse.
+- Conversely, Rule SHW240.6 states that the neither the lessee or the lessee’s authorized agent, in a show lease, may sign a breeder’s certificate, stallion breeding report or registration applications for the horse.

 Additional rules stipulate the ability for amateurs and youth to show leased horses.